-Clinical Decision Support Tool — 2026 AHA/ACC Acute PE Guidelines.
-Educational use only.
+Clinical Decision Support.
+Based on 2026 AHA/ACC Acute PE Guidelines.
+For educational support only.
 Always apply clinical judgement.

 Quick Actions